 Irene, Serena, and Rose lived together with their surviving relatives in Teplice-Šanov in the Sudetenland.
 Irene attended a Czech school, Serena worked in a factory, and Rose remained at home, ill with tuberculosis.
 With the sponsorship of relatives and financial aid from the Hebrew Immigrant Aid Society, Irene, Serena, and Rose immigrated to New York in 1947.

 Irene married Martin Weiss in 1949 and they moved to northern Virginia in 1953.
 She earned a bachelor of arts degree in education from American University and taught in the Fairfax County Public School system in Virginia for 13 years.
-Irene and Martin have three children and four grandchildren, and Irene is a volunteer at the United States Holocaust Memorial Museum.
+Irene and Martin have three children and Irene is a volunteer at the United States Holocaust Memorial Museum.